What is Iclusig?

 - decreased vision or loss of vision

 Blood clots or blockage in your blood vessels can happen in people with or without risk factors for heart and blood vessel disease, including people 50 years of age or younger.
-The most common risk factors for these problems are a history of high blood pressure (hypertension), high levels of fat in the blood (hyperlipidemia), and heart disease.
-Blood clots or blockages in your blood vessels happen more often in people as they get older, and in people with a past history of decreased blood flow, high blood pressure, diabetes, or high levels of fats in the blood.
+The most common risk factors for these problems are a history of high blood pressure (hypertension), high cholesterol, and heart disease.
+Blood clots or blockages in your blood vessels happen more often in people as they get older, and in people with a history of decreased blood flow, high blood pressure, diabetes, or high cholesterol.

 - Liver problems.
 Iclusig can cause liver problems, including liver failure, which can be severe and may lead to death.
 Your healthcare provider will do blood tests before and during your treatment with Iclusig to check for liver problems.
 Get medical help right away if you get any of these symptoms of liver problems during treatment: